Attacks in Russia during the Russian invasion of Ukraine: June–July 2022

-July 2022
+The Combat Organization of Anarcho-Communists sabotaged a railway line near Moscow on 25 June, to hinder the supply of equipment to a military base.
+They issued a statement online saying: "Every stopped train means less shells and rockets to fly into peaceful Ukrainian cities ...
+We call on everyone to join the rail war!".

-On 3 July, Russian officials said that a group of explosions targeting civilian areas in Belgorod had killed at least five people and injured four, several buildings and private houses were damaged or destroyed, anti-aircraft defense systems reportedly activated, but one projectile hit an apartment building.
+On 3 July, officials said that a group of explosions targeting civilian areas in Belgorod had killed at least five people and injured four, several buildings and private houses were damaged or destroyed, anti-aircraft defense systems reportedly activated, but one projectile hit an apartment building.
 Russia blamed Ukraine for the attack and Defence Ministry spokesman Igor Konashenkov said that Russia had shot down three Ukrainian Tochka U ballistic missiles armed with cluster warheads.
 Ukraine denied it was responsible.

-August 2022

-On 20 August, journalist, political scientist and activist Darya Dugina was killed by a car bombing in Bolshiye Vyazyomy, Odintsovsky District, Moscow Oblast.

-September 2022
+September–October 2022

 A civilian was killed and two hospitalized after shelling hit the town of Valuyki in Belgorod Oblast on 15 September, according to regional authorities.
 Earlier, Russian authorities had reported that a border checkpoint on Nekhoteevka was attacked and that the customs terminal had caught on fire.

-October 2022

-On 11 October, an explosion was reported at an electric substation in Shebekino, some residents were left without energy as a result of this event.

-On 15 October, new explosions were reported in Belgorod, an oil depot reportedly caught on fire.

-On 16 October, explosions were reported at an airport in Belgorod, videos online show anti-aircraft systems firing and smoke rising on the airport after an apparent missile strike, 2 people were reportedly wounded.
+On 11 October, an explosion was reported at an electric substation in Shebekino; some residents were left without energy.
+On 15 October, new explosions were reported in Belgorod; an oil depot reportedly caught on fire.
+On 16 October, explosions were reported at an airport in Belgorod; videos online show anti-aircraft systems firing and smoke rising on the airport after an apparent missile strike, with two people reportedly being wounded.

 November 2022

-On 1 November, the settlement of Krasnooktyabrsky in Glushkovo district was reportedly shelled by Ukrainian forces, no injuries were reported, a five-story building was damaged and several windows were blown; Another attack was also reported in Kozynka, one person was reportedly wounded in the shelling.

-On 2 November, 5 civilians, including 3 children, were reportedly injured after shells hit the village of Guyevo, Sudzha district.
-Several private houses and stores were also damaged in the attack, the village was also left without electricity as power lines were either destroyed or damaged following the explosions.
+On 1 November, the settlement of Krasnooktyabrsky in Glushkovsky District was reportedly shelled by Ukrainian forces; no injuries were reported, a five-story building was damaged and several windows were blown.
+Another attack was reported in Kozynka; one person was reportedly wounded in the shelling.
+On 2 November, 5 civilians, including 3 children, were reportedly injured after shells hit the village of Guyevo, Sudzhansky District.
+Several private houses and stores were damaged in the attack; the village was left without electricity as power lines were either destroyed or damaged following the explosions.

-On 15 November, 2 civilians were killed and 3 injured after shelling in the Russian village of Shebekino, Belgorod Oblast, the shells reportedly hit apartment buildings and a pharmacy nearby.
-Later, the governor of Belgorod said that an 80-year-old woman died of her wounds in the hospital and that a man was killed and another was injured by parts of a missile that was shot down by air defense.

-On 16 November, in the village of Stalnoy Kon, Oryol Oblast, an unmanned aerial vehicle reportedly attacked an oil depot, and no casualties were reported.
-Earlier that month, on 14 November, Russian media had also reported several blasts in the Belgorod region.
+On 14 November, Russian media reported several blasts in the Belgorod region.
+On 15 November, 2 civilians were killed and 3 injured by shelling in Shebekino, Belgorod Oblast; the shells reportedly hit apartment buildings and a nearby pharmacy.
+The governor of Belgorod said that an 80-year-old woman died of her wounds in the hospital and that a man was killed and another was injured by parts of a missile that was shot down by air defense.
+On 16 November, in the village of Stalnoy Kon, Oryol Oblast, an unmanned aerial vehicle reportedly attacked an oil depot; no casualties were reported.